-Computation of the Consumer Price Index (CPI) was started in August 1946.
-The index in those days was computed using Fisher's formula, with its reference period of somewhat irregular 8-month duration from August 1946 to March 1947 in order to meet the urgent need for measuring the postwar price hike.
-In addition, to cope with the existence of dual price channels, official and black market, the index was computed using the "effective prices" (average prices weighted according to the quantity of the good purchased at official prices and that of goods purchased at black market prices), and weights, which were based on the Consumer Price Survey (CPS, replaced later by the Family Income and Expenditure Survey (FIES)).
+- 12.1 Summary Report on the CPI (only on the internet) It is released on the date of public announcement.
+It contains major indices for Japan and for Ku-area of Tokyo. - 12.2 Monthly Report on the CPI (only on the internet) - 12.3 Annual Report on the CPI History of the CPI in Japan Calculation of the Consumer Price Index (CPI) was started in August 1946.
+The index in those days was calculated using Fisher's formula, with its reference period of somewhat irregular 8-month duration from August 1946 to March 1947 in order to meet the urgent need for measuring the postwar price hike.
+In addition, to cope with the existence of dual price channels, official and black market, the index was calculated using the "effective prices" (average prices weighted according to the quantity of the good purchased at official prices and that of goods purchased at black market prices), and weights, which were based on the Consumer Price Survey (CPS, replaced later by the Family Income and Expenditure Survey (FIES)).
 Thereafter, as more detailed data for the CPS became available, the 1st revision was made in August 1949, with the calendar year 1948 as the reference period, and at the same time the index formula was changed to Laspeyres type, with earlier series being recalculated retroactively to August 1946.
 As the economic situation became stable, the Retail Price Survey (RPS) was started from June 1950.
 Accordingly, in September 1952 the reference period of the index was changed to the calendar year of 1951, and the old effective prices were replaced by retail prices obtained from the RPS.
 As a result, index calculation became more complete.
 In and after 1955, the base periods have been revised every five years, so as to take account of the changes in consumption patterns.
 For the period from August 1946 to December 1950, only two series of indices were calculated, namely those for "all cities" and for the "Ku-area of Tokyo".
 Following the change to the 1951-base, the indices were calculated, besides the above-mentioned two series, for 27 cities where the RPS and the FIES were conducted, bringing the total of the 29 series.
 Then, with the enlargement of the coverage of the RPS and the FIES from urban areas to the whole country, including rural areas in July, 1962, a total of 68 series were compiled on the 1965-base, consisting of the indices for the whole country, city groups, districts and cities where prefectural governments are seated.
 Following the change to the 1975-base, the indices were added for the municipalities in Okinawa prefecture, as it was reverted to Japan in 1972 and included in the national average, making the total of the index series up to 72.
 Following the change to the 2010-base, the total of the index series is up to 71 owing to the revision to city groups.

-Although the index items had been classified into 5 major groups since the computation of the CPI began, the 1980-base indices were compiled on the basis of a new classification system, i.e. a 10 major expenditure group system in accordance with the revision of the income and expenditure classification system used for the FIES in January 1981.

-The computation of the index for "imputed rent" was started following the change to the 1970-base, and the "all items index including imputed rent" was computed as a supplementary index series.
+Although the index items had been classified into 5 major groups since the calculation of the CPI began, the 1980-base indices were compiled on the basis of a new classification system, i.e. a 10 major expenditure group system in accordance with the revision of the income and expenditure classification system used for the FIES in January 1981.
+The calculation of the index for "imputed rent" was started following the change to the 1970-base, and the "all items index including imputed rent" was calculated as a supplementary index series.
 At the 1985 revision, "all items index including imputed rent" became the main index series.